Getting The Most From Your 100% Kona Coffee

 Setting You Inner Mad Scientist Free

-Now that you know a little more about what qualities you are looking for in your 100% Kona Coffee, let’s dig in.
+Now that you know a little more about what qualities you are looking for in your 100% Kona Coffee, let’s dig in and see if we can coax the best from your coffee.
 When it comes to the extraction process (brewing the coffee), there are many factors that you will have to take into consideration.
-Those are: water quality and temperature, coarseness of grind and grinding method, filtering system (brewing method), amount of grounds per liquid and freshness of the coffee.
+Those are water quality and temperature, the coarseness of the grind and grinding method, filtering system (brewing method), amount of grounds per liquid and freshness of the coffee.

 Let’s look at each of these a little more closely.
 Keep in mind that at the end of the day, it is your coffee.
 You are drinking it and it will be your nose and mouth that determine if you are happy with the way it is revealing.